invisibleroads/invisibleroads-tutorials/postgresql-postgis-install.rst

 Grant database privileges (not necessary if the user is the database owner).
 ::

-    psql -c "grant all on database SET-DATABASE-HERE to SET-USERNAME-HERE;"
+    psql -U postgres -c "grant all on database SET-DATABASE-HERE to SET-USERNAME-HERE;"

 Revoke database privileges.
 ::

-    psql -c "revoke all on database SET-DATABASE-HERE from SET-USERNAME-HERE;"
+    psql -U postgres -c "revoke all on database SET-DATABASE-HERE from SET-USERNAME-HERE;"

 Manage PostgreSQL databases